Aftershocks likely to continue following 6.5 magnitude earthquake near Mina

 “The USGS placed the chance of a larger earthquake at 4%, however this is based on global observations.
 In Nevada, historical evidence suggests that Nevada's chance of a larger earthquake following Friday's event may be higher than the global average, potentially between 10-25%."

-The 6.5 magnitude earthquake cracked parts of U.S. Highway 95 and Dr. Bormann said we’re lucky no one was injured.
+and Dr. Bormann said we’re lucky no one was injured.
 According to Dr. Bormann a 6.5 earthquake is not out of the question for northern Nevada.
 A major earthquake could hit Reno and cause physical and economic harm.

 “Immediate effects of a 6.5 magnitude event in Reno would likely cause damage and destruction to many historic unreinforced masonry buildings in the midtown region, economic losses would likely approach billions of dollars, and it may take up to a decade to recover.”